cannable/docker-tomcat/README.md

 This provides Tomcat plus some simple/dumb scripting to help automate some common tasks.
 Oh, and dumb-init is being used.

+# Changing Run-Time Configuration

+You can change these settings at run time.

+**ENV_TC_USER**

+Sets the user and group name of the user that runs Tomcat.

+**ENV_TC_UID**

+Sets the user and group ID of the user that runs Tomcat.

 # Changing Build-Time Configuration

-There are four things in the config file to care about:
+There are two things in the config file to care about:

 **FROM**